 Source: GlobalData Patent Analytics

 Baxter International and Koninklijke Philips are two of the leading patent filers in medical emergency response systems.
-Some other leading patent filers include Alphabet, ARC Devices, DexCom, Oracle, Mortara Instrument and Stryker.
+Some other leading patent filers include DexCom, Alphabet, ARC DevicesStryker, and Oracle.

 In terms of application diversity, DM Systems leads the pack, followed by ARC Devices and FitStar Labs.
-With regards to geographic reach, Teva Pharmaceutical Industries holds the top position, followed by DM Systems and ResMed in the second and third positions, respectively.
+With regards to geographic reach, ARC Devices holds the top position, followed by Teva Pharmaceutical Industries and VSP Vision in second and third positions, respectively.

 PERS have been around a long time, whereas many telecare systems are still in it is infancy.
 Many users find PERS to be simple to use, which allows end users to live freely by offering assistance and safety when required, giving end users an active part in the care practice.
 This is expected to be a key driver in this market in the short term until telecare systems become more commonplace.
 When that happens, there still will be a place for PERS as a data sensor to collect for the telehealth system, acting in tandem to support patients.